DinisCruz/Book_Generation_Z_Developer/content/1.introduction/generation-z.md

 What I hope to provide is a couple moments where you get this overwhelming curiosity to just learn more about topic, where you start to follow link after link about a particular topic, and that you get a number of 'WOW, that is fr**** awesome!' moments

 If you are lucky enough to find yourself in this place, congratulations, you just found 'the zone' which is this amazing enviroment when you are single minded and 100% focused learning (which is the best way to learn)

+Whenever you find yourself with this headspace, dont stop!
+Fololow it as long as your brain allows it, and don't stop for anything (namely social events, eat or sleep).
+This 'zone' is a magical place to be , so learn to recognize when you are inside it and explore it as much as you can.